-In use shelf life: from a microbiological point of view, the product should be used immediately after dilution.
+From a microbiological point of view, the product should be used immediately after dilution.
 If not used immediately, in-use storage time and conditions prior to use are the responsibility of the user and would normally not be longer than 24 hours at 2 to 8°C, unless dilution has taken place in controlled and validated aseptic conditions.